kepano/kepano-obsidian/Readme.md

 ## Style guide
 ### Templates and metadata

+I use templates very heavily, because they allow me to lazily insert most of the metadata I need about any kind of note.

 The `.obsidian/types.json` file shows which properties are assigned to which types.

 - Most of my properties attempt to be reusable across categories